Gia1987/Bank-tech-test/README.md

 As Bank's customer,
 So, I have access to my money,
-I want to be able to withdrawal at anytime.
+I want to be able to withdraw at anytime.

+As Bank's customer,
+So, I have access to my money,
+I won't withdraw much money than I have.

 As Bank's customer,
 So, I can track my money,